Radoslav Brđanin: Judgment and conviction

 Brđanin made an initial appearance before the ICTY on 12 July 1999.
-He pleaded not guilty to the twelve counts of indictment brought against him including those of genocide and extermination.
-The Trial Chamber of the ICTY was satisfied beyond reasonable doubt that during the period covered in the Indictment and already before then, Brđanin was a leading political figure in the ARK and held key positions.
+He pleaded not guilty to the twelve counts of indictment brought against him, including those of genocide and extermination.
+The Trial Chamber of the ICTY was satisfied beyond reasonable doubt that during the period covered in the indictment before then, Brđanin was a leading political figure in the ARK and held key positions.
 He played a significant political role on all three levels of the Bosnian Serb leadership: municipal, regional and republic.

 The Trial Chamber was satisfied that Brđanin shared with the Bosnian Serb leadership support for the Strategic Plan, intended to link Serb-populated areas in BiH together, to gain control over these areas and to create a separate Bosnian Serb state, from which most non-Serbs would be permanently removed.
 The ICTY highlighted that he knew the Strategic Plan could only be implemented by the use of force and fear.

 On 1 September 2004, Brđanin was sentenced by the Trial Chamber of the ICTY to 32 years imprisonment.
 The Tribunal found him guilty of the following counts on the grounds of his individual criminal responsibility (Art.
 7 § 1 Statute):